Michal-Atlas/DawnStorm/dawnstorm.md

-**Defence/Armor/Parry/Dodge** - You roll against the enemy's attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default except Dodge
+**Defence/Armor/Parry/Dodge** - You roll against the enemy's attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default, except Dodge

 > A - indicates that said maneuver is `Advanced` which may be referenced by other rules.
 Others are called `Basic`